jwphillips42/Compliments/README.md

 # Compliments
 A casual color-mixing game for iOS

-Created by:
+Created by: Jason Leung, James Phillips, and Kevin Yao
-\n Jason Leung
-\nJames Phillips
-\nKevin Yao

 Complements is a casual, procedurally generated puzzle game for iOS.
 Players swipe the screen to send cascades of colored dots across the board, where they’ll interact with the dots that are already there.
 When two primary-colored dots collide, they’ll